Release date, details and everything to know about the controversial film

 Perhaps, the most controversial is yet to come.
 Earlier this year, Leaving Neverland, a feature-length documentary which included new allegations of sexual assault on minors by pop star Michael Jackson aired at Sundance Festival last month.
 It was deemed so shocking, that trained professionals were on hand at the premiere for audience members.

-Here’s what we know about Leaving Neverland, and when it will air on UK TV.
+Here’s what we know about Leaving Neverland, and when it will air on TV.

-The two-part documentary, Leaving Neverland will air on Channel 4 on Wednesday 6th and 7th of March at 9pm.
+In the UK, the two-part documentary, Leaving Neverland aired on Channel 4 on Wednesday 6 and Thursday 7 March at 9pm.
+Both episodes are availble to watch on All 4 now.

 Warning: this article contains graphic content